Welcome to Bethany Class!

 - Pencils.
 Your may also bring in ruler, eraser, glue, highlighters and whiteboard pens in a small pencil case.

 - Waterproof coat with a hood.

 - Reading record (Friday)

-- PE Days (Tuesday and Wednesday): On these days your child should wear their PE kit and trainers.
+- PE Days (Wednesday and Thursday): On these days your child should wear their PE kit and trainers.
 Earrings must be removed.